7 Things To Eat When You Have Tonsillitis

-Here are a few effective food items available at our home and are easy solutions to obtain relief from Tonsillitis.
+Here are a few effective food items available at our home that are easy solutions to obtain relief from Tonsillitis.

-2. Warm Tea: A warm cup of tea will help you alleviate and clear the throat dryness.
-Green tea, which is rich in antioxidants properties, will help reduce the inflammation, boost your immunity, and keep you energetic and fresh.
+2. Warm Tea: A warm cup of tea will help you alleviate and clear throat dryness.
+Green tea, which is rich in antioxidant properties, will help reduce inflammation, boost your immunity, and keep you energetic and fresh.
 You can also prefer a green tea with basil, chamomile, ginger, or honey with a pinch of rock salt as per your taste.

 3. Fruits: Fruits are natural sources of antioxidants, vitamins, and minerals which can promote a good recovery from tonsillitis and boost your immunity.
 A few power fruits which should be included in your diet are listed here.

-- Pomegranates- Pomegranate is not only a good source of antioxidants, but also a super fruit which helps in reducing inflammation of the tonsils, thus it helps in quick recovery.
+- Pomegranates- Pomegranate is not only a good source of antioxidants but also a super fruit that helps in reducing inflammation of the tonsils, thus it helps in quick recovery.

 4. Ginger & Honey: Honey and ginger offer a miraculous recovery from a sore throat.
 We all have used ginger and honey several times for treating dry cough, sore throat, and the scratching sensation in the throat.

-- Ginger is one of the super herbs comprising antioxidant components, such as B- carotene, Flavonoids, tannins, Vitamin C, etc. It has a very long history of having the medicinal property and being used in our food preparations and preparations of various medicines.
+- Ginger is one of the super herbs comprising antioxidant components, such as B- carotene, Flavonoids, tannins, Vitamin C, etc. It has a very long history of having medicinal properties and being used in our food preparations and preparations of various medicines.

 - Likewise, honey is also rich in antioxidants and promotes healing.
 It acts as a natural cough suppressant when treating children over one year and also helps to induce good sleep.